ModusCreateOrg/engineering-experiments/eventsource-eventbridge-lambda/README.md

 As noted above, ballots may only be processed one time.
 Subsequent submissions result in `Ballot Rejected` events since the ballot has already been processed.

-To reset the DynamoDB tables to their original state, perform the following steps in the AWS Console for DynamoDB.
+To reset the DynamoDB tables to their original state, perform the following steps in the AWS Console for DynamoDB and in your terminal.

-1. Delete all items in the _Audit_ table.
+1. In the AWS Console for DynamodDB, delete all items in the _Audit_ table.
-1. Delete all items in the _Elections_ table.
+1. In the AWS Console for DynamoDB, delete all items in the _Elections_ table.
 1. At a terminal prompt, in the `/elections` directory, run `yarn run init`
 1. At a terminal promot, in the `/voters` direcotry, run `yarn run init`.